Are you ready for your next challenge?

 Candidate Assistance Mentoring Program (CAMP)

 CAMP is designed to prepare police officer recruit candidates for the physical and mental rigors of the police academy.
-Designed by police academy core trainers, CAMP participants will be exposed to strenuous exercise and close-order drill.
-SDPD Recruiters will induce stress upon the participants, while fostering an environment of teamwork and excellence.
+Designed by police academy core trainers, CAMP participants will be exposed to strenuous exercise and close-order drills.
+SDPD Recruiters will induce stress upon the participants while fostering an environment of teamwork and excellence.
 CAMP participants form strong bonds with each other, which is vital for academy success.